lzcd/BillionWoes/README.md

 ## Why isn't it the slowest?

-Single pass parsing and a simple area bump style allocator for memory management.
+Single pass parsing and a simple arena bump style allocator for memory management.

 ## Will it be better in the future?